kthffmn/pig-latin-translator/README.md

 # Pig Latin Translator
 ## Sintra app that features a d3 animation

 This app will translate a given string to Pig Latin.
-It accounts for proper capitalization and punctuation.
+It accounts for proper punctuation.
-The basis for the title animation is from mbostock’s block #3808234.
+The basis for the animations is from mbostock’s block #3808234.
 Link [here](http://bl.ocks.org/mbostock/3808234).